Qalisa/IaC/README.md

 Ansible directory layout follows best practices (https://docs.ansible.com/ansible/2.8/user_guide/playbooks_best_practices.html#directory-layout).

 ## How-To use (on server)

+### Requirements and considerations
+IaC must be installed on an Ubuntu / Debian system.
+Has been tested only on-site with a SSH session, not remotely using ansible host.

 ### Recommanded
 Using VSCode is recommanded.
 - Connect to remote server using `ms-vscode-remote.remote-ssh` extension.